andrewxhill/andrewxhill.github.io/_posts/2015-03-27-in-defense-of-burger-cartography.markdown

 ## The future of cartography wont be defined by you

-The origin of CartoDB is a curious story, but it can be summed up nicely as a collective of environmentalists, technolgists, and designers decided that maps shouldn't be made hard by companies that wanted to charge you to make them easy.
+The origin of CartoDB is a curious story, but it can be summed up nicely as _a collective of environmentalists, technolgists, and designers that decided maps shouldn't remain difficult to create just because old school software hadn't been brought up to speed with modern technology_.
 I've worked at CartoDB since the beginning, which has been, to say the least, a trip.
 One thing that I've learned, is that I will never learn enough.
-Noplace is this lesson more apparent than in cartography.
+Or to say it another way, I never know quite what I'm talking about because what I'm seeing has never been talked about before.
+Nowhere is this lesson more apparent than in cartography.

 ## Goodbye old world